Old Phase Remnants in First Order Phase Transitions: Discussion

-\textbf{Discussion}-- In our derivation of the FV bubble nucleation rate Eq.~\eqref{eq:3dgammar}, we made a few simplifying assumptions.
+In our derivation of the FV bubble nucleation rate Eq.~\eqref{eq:3dgammar}, we made a few simplifying assumptions.
 First, the walls were assumed to be infinitesimally thin and the wall velocity constant.
-TV bubble mergers can alter the effective location of the TV wall nucleation and expansion direction.
-Furthermore, surface tension tends to shape the collapsing remnants to be more spherical, whereas the collapsing remnant is treated as tetrahedral with four planar walls.
+TV bubble mergers can alter the effective location of the TV wall nucleation.
+Furthermore, surface tension tends to shape the collapsing remnants to be more spherical, whereas the collapsing remnant is treated as tetrahedral.
 All of these effects are exacerbated near the end of the phase transition when TV bubbles inevitably merge, surface tension becomes more prominent as the surface area to volume ratio increases, and particle trapping may stop or slow the collapse.

-We resolve these issues by interpreting the method and formalism of computing $\Gamma_r(t)$ developed in this {\it Letter} as a projected description of the FOPT rather than a physical description.
+We resolve these issues by interpreting the formalism for computing $\Gamma_r(t)$ as a projected description of the FOPT rather than a physical description.
 In other words, beyond the remnant percolation time $t_*$ at which we evaluate Eq.~\eqref{eq:3ddndr}, the future evolution of the FOPT is irrelevant to the remnant statistics evaluated at $t_*$.
 Causally, the remnant size distribution and number density at $t_*$ cannot be affected by events at later times $t>t_*$.
-Thus, the remnant statistics at the remnant percolation time depend only on the history of the FOPT up to the that time, before which these four assumptions are only mildly violated.
-The calculated observables will be the same whether, in the later stages of the transition, our idealized collapse scenario is applied or a more physical scenario with surface tension effects is used instead.
-Hence, the projection interpretation is that our formalism essentially traces the walls of the collapsing remnants forward past time $t_*$ to find the collapse point, in order to then trace the collapse backwards in the reverse time description and infer the size of the remnant at time $t_*$.
+Thus, the remnant statistics at the remnant percolation time depend only on the past history of the FOPT, during which these four assumptions are only mildly violated.
+The observables will be the same whether, in the later stages of the transition, our idealized collapse scenario or a more physical scenario with surface tension effects is applied.
+Hence, the projection interpretation is that our method traces the walls of the collapsing remnants forward beyond time $t_*$ to find the collapse point, in order to then trace the collapse backwards in the reverse time description and infer the size of the remnant at time $t_*$.

 We offer an analogy: the shadow of a falling apple can be used to infer its instantaneous position.
 Whether or not the apple eventually lands directly on its shadow, is perturbed by a gust of wind, or drops on an unwitting head, is immaterial to the determination of its instantaneous position.
 Likewise, whether the remnant eventually collapses spherically or is stopped by degeneracy pressure is irrelevant to its size distribution at remnant percolation.
 Therefore, in the derivation of the remnant distribution, our tetrahedral collapse model is more appropriate than a physically realistic spherical collapse model because the shadow (or projection) of the collapsing walls is tetrahedral and not spherical.